husimo123/Strava-web-scrapper/info.md

 The first step is to get your cookie data.
 Which can be found once connected on the www.strava.com website.
-Simple open the inspector (F12) and go to the Application tab and down to the Cookies.
+Simply open the inspector (F12) and go to the Application tab and down to the Cookies.
 Here you should have a few cookies, you need to copy the 'sp' and '_strava4_session' cookies.